 - Vendor stability (Put simply, are they likely to be in business for as long as you need them?)

 - Futureproofing (How does each vendor see their HRMS developing over the next few years?
 Is that plan likely to meet your own changing requirements?)

-- Pricing (Yes, now you can talk about cost, including the TCO or total cost of ownership, factoring in all the potentially hidden costs.)
+- Pricing (Yes, finally you can talk about cost, including the TCO or total cost of ownership, factoring in all the potential hidden costs.)

 Once the HRMS demos are done and you have a decision that everyone can sign up to, it’s on to the next stages: taking up references, conducting negotiations, agreeing contracts and then, the joys of system implementation.
 But that’s a whole different topic…

 52 features to look for in your next HRMS